syncany/syncany-docs/source/configuration.rst

 .. note::

 	We're currently still in an alpha version of Syncany and the options inside the ``<folder>`` tag change more often than we desire.
 Please forgive us for not documenting all of the options.
+You might want to check out the ``daemon-example.xml`` file to see all available options.

 The ``<folders>`` tag can contain multiple ``<folder>`` tags, each of which has a vast amount of configuration options.
 Typically you don't need to touch any of them.
 To see a full example (including all available options), see :ref:`configuration_daemon_example_complex`.